-The probability of anomalous data has increased in today’s data due to its humongous size and its origin for heterogenous sources.
-Considering the fact that high quality data leads to better models and predictions, data preprocessing has become vital–and the fundamental step in the data science/machine learning/AI pipeline.
-In this article, we’ll talk about the need to process data and discuss different approaches to each step in the process.
+The probability of anomalous data has increased in today’s data due to its large size and its origin for heterogenous sources.
+Considering the fact that high-quality data leads to better models and predictions, data preprocessing has become vital, and the fundamental step in the data science/machine learning/AI pipeline.
+In this article, learn about the need to process data and discuss different approaches to each step in the process.

-While gathering data, one might come across three main factors that would contribute to the quality of data:
+While gathering data, you might come across three main factors that would contribute to the quality of data:

 Accuracy: Erroneous values that deviate from the expected.
-The causes for inaccurate data can be various, which include:
+The causes for inaccurate data can vary, but include:

 - Human/computer errors during data entry and transmission